 Salt Lick Point is one of the best trails in the metro-east.
 While the views from the Salt Lick Trail often steal the show, the Johnson Trail is one to see in spring.
 A flat path at the base of the bluffs, the Johnson Trail winds past an impressive display of colorful blossoms.
 Make a loop by combining it with the Salt Lick Trail to get the best of both trails.

-Be sure to leave all wildflowers so others can enjoy them.
+Please be sure to leave all wildflowers as you find them so others can enjoy them too.
 Leave no trace and explore carefully.
 Happy Hiking!